Skip to main content

 Viewing the dependency graph

 The dependency graph shows the dependencies and dependents of your repository.
 For each dependency, you can see the license information and vulnerability severity.
 You can also search for a specific dependency using the search bar.
 Dependencies are sorted automatically by vulnerability severity.
-For information about the detection of dependencies and which ecosystems are supported, see "About the dependency graph."
+For information about the detection of dependencies and which ecosystems are supported, see "Dependency graph supported package ecosystems."

 2. Under your repository name, click Insights.